MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 But right now, what I want the most is the meditation course!

-Fact: The Vipassana course not only overlapped with the Geocomply application but also fit perfectly into my next period...
+Fact: The Vipassana course will not only overlap with the Geocomply application but also fit perfectly into my next period...

 ### 2025-09-22
 This year, sometimes I feel like I really dislike being around and caring ungrateful people.
 In the past, I even thought of myself as ungrateful, because I didn’t need people to help me or worry about me unless I asked.
 But this year, that perspective has changed.